Mi-V-Soft-RISC-V/miv-rv32-documentation/soft-ip-driver-user-guides/miv-rv32-hal/miv-rv32-hal-user-guide.md

 SUBSYSR is currently not being used by the core and is Reserved for future use.

-The mtvec.BASE field corresponds to the bits [31:2], where mtvec stands for Machine Trap Vector, and all traps set the PC to the the value stored in the mtvec.BASE field when in Non-Vectored mode.
+The mtvec.BASE field corresponds to the bits [31:2], where mtvec stands for Machine Trap Vector, and all traps set the PC to the value stored in the mtvec.BASE field when in Non-Vectored mode.
 In this case, a generic trap handler is as an interrupt service routine.